Hedgerow highlights: milestones from CPRE’s 95 years of campaigning

 CPRE responded to a consultation on design-related changes to the National Planning Policy Framework by proposing that new hedgerows be planted to enhance new developments, with a presumption against the removal of existing hedges.

 Thanks to a generous funder, five county CPRE groups were able to embark on a volunteer-led project to plant and restore of over 15km of hedgerow.
-With the help of more than 600 volunteers, 15 schools and two colleges, we are aiming to plant 53,250 trees and whips by May 2022, thereby boosting public engagement in local landscapes.
+With the help of more than 1,250 volunteers and 24 schools, we were able to restore almost 5km hedgerow and plant almost 15km of new hedgerow.
+We estimate to have reconnected over 300km of wildlife corridors across the country.

 We welcomed the government’s new strategy for increasing tree planting to ‘help meet our commitments on climate change and biodiversity’, but highlighted a hedgerow-shaped gap.
 CPRE chief executive, Crispin Truman, reiterated our calls for action to increase hedgerow cover by at least 40% by 2050, saying ‘hedgerows also have a vital role to play and we’d like to see the government going further to include them’.